Thrush Hermit: History

 Thrush Hermit were featured on the mainstage at Edgefest in 1995; rather than playing their own material they played exclusively Steve Miller Band covers.
-Similarly, for their first national TV appearance on MuchMusic they played a Nazareth cover instead of highlighting any songs from their album.
+Similarly, for their first national television appearance on MuchMusic they played a Nazareth cover instead of highlighting any songs from their album.

 Plaskett went on to begin a recording career with his band The Joel Plaskett Emergency.
 Benvie released a solo record under the moniker "Tigre Benvie", and subsequently joined The Dears, while McGettigan began producing records by Canadian rock acts such as The Flashing Lights.
 McGettigan also produced records for Plaskett, and later became a member of The Joel Plaskett Emergency.
 Benvie and McGettigan then joined the band Camouflage Nights, which features a revolving door cast of musicians.

 Thrush Hermit reunited for a brief set following a Joel Plaskett Emergency show at the Marquee Club in Halifax on December 31, 2005.
 The band also reunited for a brief tour of eastern Canada in March 2010.
 Locations included Moncton, two nights in Halifax at the Paragon (originally the Marquee), Ottawa, Peterborough, Waterloo, two nights and one afternoon show in Toronto.
 That year New Scotland Records released a box set of all of the Thrush Hermit recordings.

 In 2019, the band announced that they were reuniting for 14 shows to commemorate the 20th anniversary of the release of Clayton Park.